rook/rook/PendingReleaseNotes.md

 - Ceph monitors have initial support for running on PVC storage.
 See docs on [monitor settings for more detail](Documentation/ceph-cluster-crd.md#mon-settings).
 - Ceph OSDs can be created by using StorageClassDeviceSet.
 See docs on [Storage Class Device Sets](Documentation/ceph-cluster-crd.md#storage-class-device-sets).
+- Rook can now connect to an external cluster, for more info about external cluster [read the design](https://github.com/rook/rook/blob/master/design/ceph-external-cluster.md) as well as the documentation [Ceph External cluster](Documentation/ceph-cluster-crd.md#external-cluster)

 ## Breaking Changes